SteelPath

-SteelPath was an investment advisory firm based in Dallas, Texas that specialized exclusively in master limited partnerships ("MLPs").
+SteelPath was an American investment advisory firm based in Dallas, Texas that specialized exclusively in master limited partnerships ("MLPs").
 The company was registered with the U.S. Securities and Exchange Commission as an investment advisor.
 In 2010, the company received press attention by becoming the first investment advisor to offer open-ended MLP mutual funds.
 In July 2012, OppenheimerFunds, now Invesco, acquired SteelPath for its MLP business.

 History

 SteelPath was founded in 2004 as Alerian, by Gabriel Hammond.
 The company created the Alerian MLP Index (NYSE: AMZ), which was the first of its kind and is now broadly considered to be the benchmark for the Master Limited Partnership asset class.
 In March 2010, the active management side of the business was re-branded as SteelPath and spun off from Alerian and shortly thereafter created a family of open-ended mutual funds focused on Master Limited Partnerships.
 Gabriel Hammond, who previously handled MLPs for Goldman Sachs & Co. and Stuart Cartner, also previously with Goldman Sachs, managed all SteelPath funds.

 In July 2012, OppenheimerFunds announced they were acquiring SteelPath Capital Management and SteelPath Fund Advisors (“SteelPath”).